fac-17/My-Body-Back-Project/MBBP Research Transgender People.md

 :space_invader: to :sweet_potato: I see what you mean, but I'm wondering about what will fit within the context.
 For example, this is a direct quote from the site that definitely needs changing for the app (we didn't write the site): "Our services are designed to help women a year or more after their assault(s)."
 I would have replaced the word "woman" with "anyone with a cervix," but I see your point.
 What would you rephrase it as?

 Thanks.

 ---

+:sweet_potato: to :space_invader: If it's clear from context that this is for pap smears and such, I don't think specifying "anyone with a cervix" is necessary for that particular statement.
+The original just says "women", so the simplest non-gendering substitution would just be "people".
+Maybe "victims" or "survivors" if you want to get fancy IDK.

+Edit: A more descriptive rewrite:

+Our services are designed to help those who've suffered assault(s) a year or more in the past which may have impacted their cervical health.

+---

+:space_invader: to :sweet_potato: Thanks for your help.

+Sorry if it seemed like I was "trying to promote things as all 100% trans friendly just to get people interested while not actually being able to guarantee it."
+I'm not trying to do that at all; I just wanted help replacing some of the language that could make people feel excluded.

+---